get-gah/gah/README.md

 The file `db.json` with aliases is located in [get-gah/gah-db](https://github.com/get-gah/gah-db/blob/master/db.json).
 Feel free to add your own aliases or suggest new ones by creating a pull request.

+> [!NOTE]
+> Previously the database file was located on a separate branch of this repository.
+Now it is moved to a separate repository to allow independent updates.
+Please make sure to use the latest version of `gah` to get the new database location.

 The file is cached locally for 24h.

 ### Specifying the tag